-Michael S. Spangler Year of Birth Positions Held with Funds and Length of Time Served 1 1966 President, Chief Executive Officer and Principal Executive Officer since June 2008

-Mr. Spangler is President and Chief Executive Officer of Nationwide Funds Group, which includes NFA, Nationwide Fund Management LLC and Nationwide Fund Distributors LLC, and is a Senior Vice President of Nationwide Financial Services, Inc. and Nationwide Mutual Insurance Company.2

-Joseph Finelli

-Year of Birth Positions Held with Funds and Length of Time Served 1 1957 Treasurer and Principal Financial Officer since September 2007; Vice President since December 2015 brian rinsch Year of Birth Positions Held with Funds and Length of Time Served 1 1956 Chief Compliance Officer since January 2012; Senior Vice President since December 2015

-Mr. Finelli is the Treasurer and Principal Financial Officer of Nationwide Funds Group and an Associate Vice President of Nationwide Mutual Insurance Company.2
+Michael S. Spangler Year of Birth Positions Held with Funds and Length of Time Served 1966 President, Chief Executive Officer and Principal Executive Officer since June 2008 ecutive Officer of Nationwide Funds Group, which includes NFA, Nationwide le Fund Distributors LLC, and is a Senior Vice President of Nationwide Financial Joseph Finelli Year of Birth Positions Held with Funds and Length of Time Served 1957 Treasurer and Principal Financial Officer since September 2007; Vice President since December 2015 Principal Occupation(s) During the Pa Mr. Finelli is the Treasurer and Principa of Nationwide Mutual Insurance Comp al Financial Officer of Nationwide Funds Group and an Associate Vice President Brian Hirsch Year of Birth Positions Held with Funds and Length of Time Served 1956 Chief Compliance Officer since January 2012; Senior Vice President since December 2015 Principal Occupation(s) During the Pa Mr. Hirsch is Vice President of NEA an a st Five Years (or Longer) d Chief Compliance Officer of NFA and the Trust.
+He is also a Vice President of

-Brian Hirsch

-Mr. Hirsch is Vice President of NFA and Chief Compliance Officer of NFA and the Trust.
-He is also a Vice President of Nationwide Mutual Insurance Company.2

-Lee T. Cummings Year of Birth Positions Held with Funds and Length of Time Served 1 1963 Senior Vice President, Head of Fund Operations since December 2015 Principal Occupation(s) During to Mr. Cummings is Senior Vice President of Nationwide Mutual In ident and Head of Fund Operations of Nationwide Funds Group, and is a Vice Timothy M. Rooney Year of Birth Positions Held with Funds and Length of Time Served 1 1965 Vice President, Head of Product Development and Acquisitions since December 2015 Principal Occupation(s) During tl Mr. Rooney is Vice President, Hea Vice President of Nationwide Mut d of Product Development and Acquisitions for Nationwide Funds Group, and is a Christopher C. Graham Christopher C. Graham Year of Birth Positions Held with Funds and Length of Time Served 1

-Mr. Graham is Senior Vice President, Head of Investment Strategies and Portfolio Manager for the Nationwide Funds
+Lee T. Cummings Year of Birth Positions Held with Funds and Length of Time Served 1963 Senior Vice President, Head of Fund Operations since December 2015 Principal Occupation(s) During the Mr. Cummings is Senior Vice Presid President of Nationwide Mutual Inst ent and Head of Fund Operations of Nationwide Funds Group, and is a Vice Timothy M. Rooney Year of Birth Positions Held with Funds and Length of Time Served 1965 Vice President, Head of Product Development and Acquisitions since December 2015 Principal Occupation(s) During the Mr. Rooney is Vice President, Head Vice President of Nationwide Mutua of Product Development and Acquisitions for Nationwide Funds Group, and is a Christopher C. Graham Year of Birth Positions Held with Funds and Length of Time Served 1971 Senior Vice President, Head of Investment Strategies, Chief Investment Office and Portfolio Manager since September 2016 Past Five Years (or Longer)